-Simple diet mistakes can derail your best efforts to get back into that favorite pair of jeans.
-If the scale seems stuck, or your weight drops off only to bounce back up, there's a chance you could be making one of these 12 weight loss blunders.
+If your favorite pair of jeans won't fit, the scale seems stuck, or your weight drops off only to bounce back up, there's a chance you could be making one of these 10 weight loss mistakes.

 Determined to lose 10 pounds fast, you turn to a crash diet.
 Perhaps your plan calls for nothing but grapefruit or cabbage soup each day.
-You slash your daily calories to fewer than 1,000 -- and sure enough, the pounds melt away.
+You slash your daily calories to fewer than 1,000, and sure enough, the pounds melt away.
 But when you eat so few calories, you train your metabolism to slow down.
-Once the diet is over, you have a body that burns calories more slowly -- and you gain weight.
+Once the diet is over, you have a body that burns calories more slowly, and you usually regain the weight.

-Skipping breakfast seems like a simple way to cut calories, but the result can be insatiable hunger the rest of the day.
-This may lead to unplanned snacking at the office and eating a super-size portion at lunch, making calorie counts soars.
-But breakfasts that are high in protein and fiber can reduce hunger throughout the day.
+Skipping breakfast seems like a simple way to cut calories, but it can make you hungry the rest of the day.
+This may lead to unplanned snacking at work and eating a supersized portion at lunch, making calorie counts soar.
+But breakfasts that are high in protein and fiber can curb hunger throughout the day.
 In fact, studies show people who eat breakfast every morning are more likely to maintain a healthy weight.

-Maybe you count calories meticulously at every meal, but what about all those nibbles in between?
-There's the bag of pretzels at your desk, the little slice of cake at an office party, the taste of your son's ice cream cone.
+Maybe you count calories at every meal, but what about all those nibbles in between?
+There's the bag of pretzels at your desk, the little slice of cake at a party, the taste of your son's ice cream cone.
 All of this mindless munching adds up and could sabotage an otherwise well-planned diet.
-If you're serious about counting calories, you may want to use a notebook to keep track of each bite.
+If you're serious about counting calories, you may want to use your smartphone or a notebook to keep track of each bite.

 While mindless snacking can pad your waistline, thoughtful snacking may do just the opposite.
 People who eat several small meals and snacks a day are more likely to control hunger and lose weight.
 Snacking helps keep your metabolism in high gear, especially if the snacks are protein-rich.
-Nuts are a good, high-protein choice, and research suggests people who snack on nuts tend to be slimmer than those who don't.
+Having a few nuts is a good, high-protein choice, and research suggests people who snack on nuts tend to be slimmer than those who don't.

 When counting calories, many of us tend to overlook what's in our drinks.
 This is a big mistake when you consider that some fancy coffees and alcoholic beverages have more than 500 calories.
 Even the calories in fruit juice and soda can add up quickly.
 What's worse is that liquid calories don't curb hunger.
 You're not going to eat any less after a high-calorie drink.

-This is one of the simplest diet blunders to fix.
+This is one of the simplest diet mistakes to fix.
 Water is essential for burning calories.
-If you let yourself get dehydrated, your metabolism drags -- and that means slower weight loss.
-Research suggests adults who drink eight or more glasses of water per day burn more calories than those who drink less.
+If you let yourself get dehydrated, your metabolism drags, and that means slower weight loss.
 So try adding a glass of water to every meal and snack.

-Milk, cheese, and ice cream are taboo for many dieters, but ditching dairy foods may be counterproductive.
+Full-fat milk, cheese, and ice cream are taboo for many dieters, but ditching dairy foods may be counterproductive.
 Some research suggests the body burns more fat when it gets enough calcium and produces more fat when it's calcium-deprived.
-Calcium supplements do not appear to yield the same benefits, so dairy may have other compounds at work as well.
-Most dietitians recommend sticking to nonfat or low-fat milk, cheese, and yogurt.
+Calcium supplements do not appear to yield the same benefits, so dairy may have other things going for it, too.
+Stick to nonfat or low-fat dairy options.